fastaidocsprint/styleguide/README.md

-# fastai docment Sprint Style Guide
+# fastai "docment" Sprint Style Guide

 ## Introduction

-This is an extreme TL;DR of the style guide, providing you with direction on how to properly "docment" a function.
-For the full style guide, you should follow [the style documentation](https://docs.fast.ai/dev/style.html).
+This is a doc-sprint specific style guide, providing you with direction on how to properly "docment" and add type hints to methods and functions.
+For everything else you should follow [the style documentation](https://docs.fast.ai/dev/style.html).

 ## Typing & Type Hints